yuckdevchan/tibernet2/README.md

 # Tibernet

-## Bypass low-level censorship and conserve your privacy and rights!.
+## Bypass low-level censorship and conserve your privacy and rights!

 ### Introduction & Use-Cases